bomonike/bomonike.github.io/mac-mini.md

 Apple's 27" Studio Display for 5K are <a target="_blank" href="https://www.amazon.com/dp/B09ZJQK9Q4">$1,299.99 on Amazon</a>.
 That's without a stand.
 But it enables configuration from a mac, with other brands can't offer.
 You can adjust brightness or volume using an Apple keyboard.

-A 27" Samsung ViewFinity S9 brand 5K display with Thunderbolt 4 port with Matte Display, removeable 4K Slimfit (wide angle) Camera was <a target="_blank" href="https://www.amazon.com/dp/B0CB71BY87/">$679 on Amazon during Black Friday</a> PROTIP:
+A 27" Samsung ViewFinity S9 brand 5K display with Matte Display, Thunderbolt 4 port, removeable 4K Slimfit (wide angle) Camera was <a target="_blank" href="https://www.amazon.com/dp/B0CB71BY87/">$679 on Amazon during Black Friday</a> What's its PPI?
+PROTIP:
    * It also has a DisplayPort which you can ignore.
    * Its Thunderbolt 4 port is rated to carry up to 80Gbps and can power the mac.
    * Separate the power brick to keep the monitor cooler which will help with longevity.